mccorby/Course-SDC/Term1/CarND-Traffic-Sign-Classifier-Project/README.md

 ![alt text][support_img2] ![alt text][support_img3] ![alt text][support_img4]

- The final dataset used to train has around 140k samples
+ The final dataset used to train has around 100k samples

 #### 2. Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.

-The model I chose was a LeNet architecture.
+The model I chose was a LeNet architecture (as proposed in the previous lesson) with variations on the feature kernels and depths.
 Though I tried adding dropout I could not see much differences in the performance yet the execution time was sensible increased

 Note that the input is 32x32x1 because the network works with grayscale images.
 Here is where we can see now the convenience of using this transformation to the image